aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA10
-### ✍Exploring Closures and their practical applications in JavaScript
+### ☘️ Exploring Closures and their practical applications in JavaScript

 <div align="right">